Category Archives: Alcoholism

 This allows the family to come back together in a cohesive way as the treatment program progresses.
 When the newly recovered substance user returns home and begins their IOP or PHP program, the entire family finds they have tools to respond to the new dynamics in the family.

-4. Singular focus on recovery
+4. Residential treatment programs provide a singular focus on recovery

 Participants in outpatient or intensive outpatient treatment programs are in a unique position.
 They must learn to manage early recovery while also juggling family relationships, home environments, and resisting the classic temptations associated with early recovery.
 If the individual is also juggling work or school, then a number of other layers are present, each with their own unique temptations.